Secure Group Testing: Efficient Algorithms

 The result in \eqref{eq:PeComp} can be interpreted as follows.
 As long as $\delta$, the leakage probability at the eavesdropper, is smaller than $\frac{1}{2}(1-\frac{\ln 2}{K})$, choosing $T=\beta K \log N$ with a large enough $\beta$ results in an exponentially small error probability.
 For example, for large enough $K$ and $\delta=0.25$, one needs $\beta > 4$, that is, about $4K\log N$ tests to have an exponentially small (with $N$) error probability while using an efficient decoding algorithm.
 To see the dependence of the error probability on the number of tests, denote

 Then, if the number of tests satisfies

 one has

-Thus, while the results under ML decoding (\Cref{direct theorem1}) show that any value of $\delta <1$ is possible (with a $\frac{1}{1-\delta}$ toll on $T$ compared to non-secure GT), the analysis herein suggests that using the efficient algorithm, one can have a small error probability only for $\delta < 1/2$, and the toll on $T$ is greater than $\frac{1}{\frac{1}{2}-\delta}$.
-This is consistent with the fact that this algorithm is known to achieve only half of the capacity for non-secure GT \cite{aldridge2014group}.
-However, both these results may be due to coarse analysis, and not necessarily due to an inherent deficiency in the algorithm. \begin{remark}[Complexity] It is easy to see that the algorithm runs over all rows in the codebook, and compares each one to the vector of tests' results.
+Thus, while the results under ML decoding (\Cref{direct theorem1}) show that any value of $\delta <1$ is possible (with a $\frac{1}{1-\delta}$ toll on $T$ compared to non-secure GT), the analysis herein suggests that using the efficient algorithm, one can have a small error probability only for $\delta < 1/2$, and the toll on $T$ is greater than $\frac{1}{\frac{1}{2}-\delta}$. \tifs{This is consistent with the fact that this algorithm is known to achieve only slightly more than half of the capacity for non-secure GT \cite{aldridge2014group}.
+Both these results may be due to an inherent deficiency in the algorithm.} \begin{remark}[Complexity] It is easy to see that the algorithm runs over all rows in the codebook, and compares each one to the vector of tests' results.
 The length of each row is $T$.
 There are $N$ items, each having about $2^{\frac{\delta}{K}T}$ rows in its bin.
 Since $T=O(K \log N)$, we have $O(N^2)$ rows in total.
 Thus, the number of operations is $O(N^2T)=O(KN^2 \log N)$.
 This should be compared to $O(KN\log N)$ without any secrecy constraint. \end{remark}

-\Cref{fig:DND_simulation} includes simulation results of the secure DND GT algorithm proposed, compared with ML decoding and the upper and lower bounds on the performance of ML. \ifdouble
+\Cref{fig:DND_simulation} includes simulation results of the secure DND GT algorithm proposed, compared with ML decoding and the upper and lower bounds on the performance of ML.